Kyohans/blackjack-go/README.md

 # Blackjack

-This repo holds a simple blackjack game that can be played through your console provided you have Go installed.
-The purpose of this project is to practice Test Drive Development principles and learn Go.
+Simple blackjack game that can be played through your console provided you have Go installed.
+The purpose of this project is to practice Test Driven Development principles and learn Go.

 To play it, enter the following into your terminal:
 ```